 Energy-efficient and Healthy Buildings: A Differentiable PDE Approach

-In the system learning task, the goal is to estimate the unknown building parameters that govern the fluid dynamics.
-In the control task, the goal is to minimize the energy consumption while ensuring thermal comfort and air quality, via optimizing the supply airflow rate and supply air temperature setpoints.
+In the building control task, the goal is to minimize the energy consumption while ensuring thermal comfort and air quality, by optimizing the supply airflow rate and supply air temperature set-points.
+Both the building model learning and control tasks as PDE-constrained optimization problems, which we solve via the Adjoint method.

 References: